Protecting human rights, advancing global justice

-The International Human Rights Clinic works for the promotion of global justice.
-The Clinic uses international human rights laws and norms as well as other substantive law and strategies to draw attention to human rights violations, develop practical solutions to those problems using interdisciplinary methodologies, and promote accountability on the part of state and non-state actors.
-The Clinic works closely with inter-governmental and non-governmental organizations to design and implement projects, which include litigation in domestic, foreign, and international tribunals as well as non-litigation projects that develop human rights law and strategies, document violations and raise public awareness.
+The IHR Clinic works for the promotion of global justice.
+The IHR Clinic uses international human rights laws and norms as well as other substantive law and strategies to draw attention to human rights violations, develop practical solutions, and promote accountability on the part of state and non-state actors.
+In collaboration with partners, IHR Clinic designs and implements projects that advance human rights through adjudication in domestic and international fora and other forms of advocacy including fact-finding and documentation, research, legislation and policy development, and public awareness raising.

 The International Human Rights Clinic is an immersive learning experience: students engage directly with human rights issues and develop the critical legal analysis and advocacy skills necessary to become effective lawyers.
 Through the work of the Clinic and its students, we seek to support our partners in their efforts to achieve political, social and economic justice, around the world and in the United States.